Grade Requirements

 Auditing Courses

 Certain undergraduate courses may be audited.
 Students who audit do not receive a grade or credit; they attend all classes and participate in discussions but do not submit graded coursework.
-Audited courses do not count toward undergraduate degrees or post-baccalaureate programs.
+Audited courses do not count toward undergraduate degrees, post-baccalaureate programs, or undergraduate certificates.
 Students may make credit/audit changes before the second meeting of the class.

-Most courses in the following subject areas may not be audited: accounting, art, English writing, information systems, journalism, foreign languages, mathematics, physics, statistics and theatre.
+Online courses, denoted by the suffix -DL, may not be audited.
+Most courses in the following subject areas may not be audited: accounting, art, English writing, information systems, journalism, mathematics, physics, statistics, and theatre.
 Some courses in other subject areas may not be audited.

 Calculating Grade Point Average